7 MIN READ

 Make an Eggplant Sandwich

 In the mood for a sandwich?
 No problem.
-You can use eggplant slices as a bread substitute to make amazing sandwiches.
+You can use eggplant slices as a bread substitute to make amazing eggplant sandwiches, as seen in this video for how to make eggplant two ways.
 The possibilities are endless, and you can even make them gluten- and dairy-free if you want.
 It’s a creative idea to bring to your next potluck at work.

 Tyler Omoth is a senior writer at The Penny Hoarder who loves soaking up the sun and finding creative ways to help others.
 Catch him on Twitter at @Tyomoth.